stefanoborini/stefanoborini.github.io/_posts/2019-03-14-distances-that-every-programmer-should-know.md

 ---
 category: other
+title: Distances that every programmer should know
 ---
-# Distances that every programmer should know

 A few days ago, I remembered about a famous collection of `numbers that every programmer should know <http://highscalability.com/numbers-everyone-should-know>`_